Find a Qualified Attorney Near You

 AI systems must be trained to function.
 AI programmers use a body of materials called a “corpus" that is processed by the AI and used to generate its future output.
 At the risk of oversimplifying, an AI model is only as good as the breadth of its corpus.
 The more it “studies," the more it can do, and the more human it seems to be.

 One AI model that has taken the public by storm is ChatGPT, another OpenAI creation.
-Released on November 30, 2022, ChatGPT (GPT stands for “generative pre-trained transformer") is a large language model that can be used for, among other things, natural language processing tasks, such as writing articles, essays, books, and even poetry.
+Released on November 30, 2022, ChatGPT (GPT stands for “generative pre-trained transformer") is a large language model that can be used for natural language processing tasks, such as writing articles, essays, books, and even poetry.
 The architecture was developed by an OpenAI team of researchers led by Rewon Child, David Luan, Alec Radford, and Jeffrey Wu.

 One of the key features of the ChatGPT architecture is its ability to learn from large datasets.
 OpenAI claims that the model has been trained on a “massive" amount of data.
 Although they have not publicly released the amount of data, what it is, or where it came from, OpenAI believes it to be “in the range of hundreds of billions of words."

-AI raises a concern for anyone who creates — writes, draws, drafts, paints, programs, or codes — for a living.
-What if an AI company is using works you created to train their AI model?
-They didn't ask permission, they won't give you credit, and they certainly didn't pay you for it.
+AI raises a concern for anyone who creates, writes, draws, drafts, paints, programs, or codes for a living.
+What if an AI company is using your work to train its AI model?
+They didn’t ask permission, they won’t give you credit, and they certainly didn’t pay you for it.

 Unbeknownst to you, WriteAI, the developers of an AI natural language generation model of the same name, used your books as part of their enormous training corpus.
 They decide to make WriteAI available for free.